Blyzz616/BoxSOP/README.md

 - Alerts from intrusion detection systems.
 - Unusual outbound network connections.
 - Anomalies in user behavior.
+- Confirmation of unauthorized access.
+- Identification of malicious software.
+- Data encryption or deletion.

 ## 3) Containment, Eradication and Recovery: